-Finally, I think that it is important for you to learn how to decide which of the many, many bits of information that you encounter in this class are more important and which are less important.
+Finally, I think that it's important for you to learn how to decide which of the many, many bits of information that you encounter in this class are more important and which are less important.
 Similarly, I want to encourage you to reflect on which aspects of the material I think are important and am apt to stress on exams.
 To stimulate these kinds of higher-order learning, I'll give you one extra point for every exam question that you predict I will ask.
 Of course, I don't expect you to come up with the exact questions, but with some work I think that you'll be able to predict the types of questions I'll ask.
-I will accept up to four of these sample questions for each exam.
+I will accept up to three of these sample questions for each exam.
 In order to receive credit for your submissions, you must send me sample questions and correct answers by email before the test is administered.
-Please ask me about this in class if you have any questions.
+Questions that address similar concepts as those on the test, but are much simpler or shorter than the questions that I ask will receive minimal credit.